Bokep

 Conflict of laws

-Conflict of laws, also known as private international law, was… See moreInternational legal theory comprises a variety of theoretical and methodological approaches used to explain and analyse the content, formation and effectiveness of international law … See more
+Conflict of laws, also known as private international law, was originally concerned with See moreInternational legal theory comprises a variety of theoretical and methodological approaches used to explain and analyse the content, formation and effectiveness of international law and … See more

-Wikipedia text under CC-BY-SA license Max Planck Encyclopedia of Public International Law - Wikipedia
+Wikipedia text under CC-BY-SA license History of international law - Wikipedia

 International law | Definition, History, Characteristics, …

-WEBMar 28, 2024 · International law, the body of legal rules, norms, and standards that apply between sovereign states and other entities …
+WEBMay 8, 2024 · International law, the body of legal rules, norms, and standards that apply between sovereign states and other entities that are legally recognized as international actors.
+The term was coined …

 LibGuides: Public International Law: Introduction